The more prepared I am, the more I’ll be in control, less nervous, less stressed and more focused.

-With this in mind your nerves are nothing more than interpretations you make about your life and circumstances.
-So in actuality they aren’t even real, but rather vivid imaginings you concoct in your head.
-However, as humans we are not always very rational creatures.
+With this in mind, your nerves are nothing more than interpretations you make about your life and circumstances.
+So in actuality, they aren’t even real, but rather vivid imaginings you concoct in your head.
+However, as humans, we are not always very rational creatures.
 As such nerves can often get the better of us even if things don’t quite make sense.
 But maybe nerves aren’t all that bad.
 Just maybe there is a little value in feeling nervous that we can potentially take advantage of.

 The Advantages and Disadvantages of Nervousness

 It’s common knowledge that feeling nervous can bring about uncontrollable shaking and trembling.
 This can likewise lead to a lack of clarity of thought where you have difficulty concentrating on the task at hand.
 Moreover, being nervous can also cause you to feel restless, agitated and tense.
-All of these symptoms can lead to poor decision-making, hesitation and reluctance when it comes time to taking action.
-These are all of course disadvantages of nervousness.
+All of these symptoms can lead to poor decision-making, hesitation, and reluctance when it comes time to taking action.
+These are all, of course, disadvantages of nervousness.
 But as mentioned before, nerves aren’t all bad, it just depends on how you interpret them.

 For instance, when you’re feeling nervous what if it simply means that you’re expanding your awareness and understanding of a situation.
 And because you are feeling somewhat uncomfortable it also means that you’re growing and maybe even about to learn something new and interesting that will gain you valuable experience.
-With this in mind, stepping outside your comfort zone is often a positive learning experience that can bring about long-term benefit.
+With this in mind, stepping outside your comfort zone is often a positive learning experience that can bring about long-term benefits.

-Isn’t it interesting how a simple shift in perspective in how we interpret our nerves can dramatically change how we approach the each situation? 🙂
+Isn’t it interesting how a simple shift in perspective in how we interpret our nerves can dramatically change how we approach each situation? 🙂

 Gaining Experience Lessens Nerves

 As you gain experience and become more familiar with any area of your life, you will naturally feel less nervous and insecure.
-In fact, the more familiar you become with something the less nerves you will have and the greater self-belief, self-confidence and competence you will gain.
+In fact, the more familiar you become with something the fewer nerves you will have and the greater self-belief, self-confidence and competence you will gain.
 Therefore go out there and gain as much experience as you can as often as you can to help put your nerves at ease.